btposey/minecraft-shell/README.md

     ```bash
     ./download.sh
     ```
     This will create a `server.jar` file in your current directory.
+The script downloads the latest version or the version specified by the `MC_VERSION` variable in the `.env` file.

 -   **To download a specific version:**
     Use the `-v` flag followed by the version number.
     ```bash
     ./download.sh -v 1.18.2
     ```

+    Using the `-v` flag in the `download.sh` script overrides the `MC_VERSION` variable in the `.env` file.

 -   **To display help:**
     ```bash